openid/fapi/FAPI_1.0/openid-financial-api-part-1-1_0.md

 The resource server with the FAPI endpoints

-1. shall support the use of the HTTP GET method as in Section 4.3.1 of [RFC7231];
+1. shall support the use of the HTTP GET method as in Section 4.3.1 of [RFC 7231];
-1. shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750];
+1. shall accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC 6750];
-1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750];
+1. shall not accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC 6750];
 1. shall verify that the access token is neither expired nor revoked;
 1. shall verify that the scope associated with the access token authorizes access to the resource it is representing;
 1. shall identify the associated entity to the access token;
-1. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in Section 3.1 of [RFC6750];
+1. shall only return the resource identified by the combination of the entity implicit in the access and the granted scope and otherwise return errors as in Section 3.1 of [RFC 6750];
 1. shall encode the response in UTF-8 if applicable;
 1. shall send the `Content-type` HTTP header `Content-Type: application/json` if applicable;
-1. shall send the server date in HTTP Date header as in Section 7.1.1.2 of [RFC7231];
+1. shall send the server date in HTTP Date header as in Section 7.1.1.2 of [RFC 7231];
-1. shall set the response header `x-fapi-interaction-id` to the value received from the corresponding FAPI client request header or to an [RFC4122] UUID value if the request header was not provided to track the interaction, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`;
+1. shall set the response header `x-fapi-interaction-id` to the value received from the corresponding FAPI client request header or to an [RFC 4122] UUID value if the request header was not provided to track the interaction, e.g., `x-fapi-interaction-id: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`;
 1. shall log the value of `x-fapi-interaction-id` in the log entry; and
 1. shall not reject requests with a `x-fapi-customer-ip-address` header containing a valid IPv4 or IPv6 address.

-    **NOTE**: While this document does not specify the exact method to obtain the entity associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC7662].
+    **NOTE**: While this document does not specify the exact method to obtain the entity associated with the access token and the granted scope, the protected resource can use OAuth Token Introspection [RFC 7662].

     Further, the resource server

 1. should support the use of Cross Origin Resource Sharing (CORS) [CORS] and or other methods as appropriate to enable JavaScript clients to access the endpoint if it decides to provide access to JavaScript clients.

     **NOTE**: Providing access to JavaScript clients has other security implications.
-Before supporting those clients [RFC6819] should be consulted.
+Before supporting those clients [RFC 6819] should be consulted.

 ### 6.2.2 Client provisions

 The client supporting this document

-1. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]; and
+1. shall send access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC 6750]; and
 1. (withdrawn);

     Further, the client

-1. may send the last time the customer logged into the client in the `x-fapi-auth-date` header where the value is supplied as an HTTP-date as in Section 7.1.1.1 of [RFC7231], e.g., `x-fapi-auth-date: Tue, 11 Sep 2012 19:43:31 GMT`;
+1. may send the last time the customer logged into the client in the `x-fapi-auth-date` header where the value is supplied as an HTTP-date as in Section 7.1.1.1 of [RFC 7231], e.g., `x-fapi-auth-date: Tue, 11 Sep 2012 19:43:31 GMT`;
 1. may send the customer’s IP address if this data is available in the `x-fapi-customer-ip-address` header, e.g., `x-fapi-customer-ip-address: 2001:DB8::1893:25c8:1946` or  `x-fapi-customer-ip-address: 198.51.100.119`; and
 1. may send the `x-fapi-interaction-id` request header, in which case the value shall be an RFC4122 UUID to the server to help correlate log entries between client and server,